Get PulmCCM’s Weekly Email Update

 Prone positioning was strongly recommended by major critical care societies for most patients with severe ARDS in a 2017 guideline statement, largely based on the PROSEVA trial (2013), which demonstrated a dramatic near-50% relative risk reduction, and a 17% absolute risk reduction for mortality.
 Post hoc analyses of prone positioning trials also showed benefits in the most severe ARDS patients.

 Patients were kept in prone position for 16 hours a day in the PROSEVA trial, which was conducted at 27 European centers highly experienced with prone positioning for ARDS.
 The benefits of prone positioning have not yet been replicated in a large U.S. trial, but a meta-analysis of 6 randomized trials also concluded prone positioning saves lives in ARDS when added to a lung-protective ventilatory strategy.

 High vs. Low PEEP in ARDS

-A strategy employing higher PEEP along with low tidal volume ventilation should be considered for patients receiving mechanical ventilation for ARDS.
-This suggestion is based on a 2010 meta-analysis of 3 randomized trials (n=2,229) testing higher vs. lower PEEP in patients with acute lung injury or ARDS, in which ARDS patients receiving higher PEEP had a strong trend toward improved survival.
+A strategy employing higher PEEP along with low tidal volume ventilation can be considered for patients receiving mechanical ventilation for ARDS.
+In a 2010 meta-analysis of 3 randomized trials (n=2,229) testing higher vs. lower PEEP in patients with acute lung injury or ARDS, patients receiving higher PEEP had a strong trend toward improved survival.

 However, patients with milder acute lung injury (paO2/FiO2 ratio > 200) receiving higher PEEP had a strong trend toward harm in that same meta-analysis.
 Higher PEEP can conceivably cause ventilator-induced lung injury by increasing plateau pressures, or cause pneumothorax or decreased cardiac output.
 These adverse effects were not noted in the largest ARDSNet trial (2004) testing high vs. low PEEP.